berchev/terraform_aws_output/README.md

 # terraform_aws_output

-Content of this repo is guideline on HOW to use a terraform output variable from the state file We are going to use AWS EC2 instance creation in this example.
+Content of this repo is guideline on HOW to use a terraform output variable from the state file.

+We are going to use AWS EC2 instance creation in this example.

 **Note that all this is tested on Ubuntu OS**